Engee documentation

 Working with Julia

-Julia immediately supports working with numbers, strings, arrays, loops, conditions and functions.
+Julia immediately supports working with numbers, strings, arrays, loops, conditions, and functions.
 For example:

-• Sum of array elements:
+• The sum of the array elements:

 arr = [1, 2, 3, 4, 5]